Protests against responses to the COVID-19 pandemic: Lebanon

 Many protesters argued for monetary relief from the countries slumping economy after weeks of the lockdown.
 At least one demonstrator died after soldiers used tear gas, batons, and live bullets to disperse a protesters in Tripoli who were throwing molotov cocktails.
 Protesters also congregated in Beirut outside the central bank and threw rocks at the building, and took over major roads as they claimed there wasn't enough done to protect the economy and those that would suffer the most economically.

 Malaysia

 On 31 July 2021, hundreds of protesters attempted to gather in Merdeka Square, Kuala Lumpur, calling for the resignation of Prime Minister Muhyiddin Yassin over his and the Malaysian government's handling of the COVID-19 pandemic.
 The protests took place despite Movement Control Order (MCO) restrictions being in place, and Malaysian police blocking access to Merdeka Square itself.
 The anti-government protests took place following a state of emergency declaration, where parliament and elections were suspended, and amid an ongoing political crisis.
-On 2 August, opposition MPs held a protest in Merdeka Square after being blocked from entering Parliament by police.
+On 2 August, including former Prime Minister Mahathir Mohamad, opposition MPs held a protest in Merdeka Square after being blocked from entering Parliament by police.

+Nepal

+On 12 June 2020, hundreds of protesters gathering in the capital city Kathmandu, demanding better quarantine facilities, more tests and transparency in the purchase of medical supplies to fight the crisis.
+Ten people have been arrested, including seven foreigners.

+On 14 December 2020, the Nepali Congress, Nepal's largest opposition party, launched a nationwide protest, claiming that one million people participated.
+This protest is mainly to criticize the government for not actively fighting the COVID-19 pandemic and for not actively preparing for holding the winter session of federal parliament.